mmbman/Katagiri/1983-04-20-Blue-Cliff-Record-Case-44-Talk-1.md

 Anyway, that means in the first stage you can learn, [in the] second stage you can be free from, and then [in the] third stage, you don’t know what it is, because we deny the first stage and second stage, so what is the real truth?

 So finally you say, “Never mind; forget it.”
 You know?
 Why not do as I like?
-Because mind is buddha, but not-mind, not-buddha – so how can I live?
+Because “mind is buddha,” but “not-mind, not-buddha” – so how can I live?
 Why not do as I like?
-Completely denying no mind and no buddha, and also completely denying mind and buddha: what’s left?
+Completely denying no mind and no buddha, and also completely denying mind and buddha – what’s left?
 What is there?

 Completely something is left: only the table is left, *[tap,]* as a material thing.
 This karmic body is left.
 Instinct is left.
 Your knowledge, your body is left.
 Because the spiritual aspect of your life is completely denied.
 Mind, or buddha, or not mind and not buddha?
 If so, how do we live?
 Nothing there.
 You can really attach to nothing, so, if there is nothing to attach to, why don’t you live as you like?